top of page

 Why develop GRS?

-The initial phase of an oil spill response can be quite hectic.
+The initial phase of an oil spill response can be hectic.
 Multiple objectives must be met using available resources and responders.
-At the local level, residents and emergency responders are often the first ones to show up at the shoreline, eager to act before the spilled oil reaches sensitive shoreline environments.
+Local residents and emergency responders are often the first to arrive, ideally before the spilled oil reaches sensitive shorelines and environments.
+When responders arrive on scene, GRS provide them with a response plan.

 How is a GRS used?

-The Massachusetts GRS will be incorporated into the appropriate Area Plan for oil spill and hazardous materials response.
-While these plans are NOT a mandate for site protection or response, they are available to government and private industry oil spill responders if needed.
+While GRS are NOT a mandate for site protection or response, they are available to government and private industry spill responders if needed.

 bottom of page